-Jury Verdict Research recent look at personal injury verdicts in California shows the compensatory median award for personal injury trials in California is $150,000.
+Jury Verdict Research did a study on personal injury verdicts in California.
+The study shows the compensatory median award for personal injury trials in California is $150,000.
 This is a lot higher than the national average of less than $40,000.
 But plaintiffs receive money damages in only 45 percent of cases that go to trial, which is 5% less than the national average.

 Sample Verdicts and Settlements

 - March 2022, California: $3,000,000 Arbitration Award: A man suffered a fever and severe bronchitis.
 His wife attempted to contact his primary care physician.
 She spoke with a telenurse instead.
 The telenurse scheduled a call with the man’s physician four hours later.
 The physician instructed the man to take over-the-counter medications.
 The following day, he presented to the ER.
 He was diagnosed with community-acquired pneumonia and MRSA.
 The man also suffered kidney failure, acute respiratory failure, septic shock, neutropenia, and hemoptysis.
 He took antibiotics.
 The man died several days later.
 His wife alleged negligence against the healthcare provider.
 She claimed the telenurse failed to send him to the ER, schedule an in-person appointment, and appreciate his symptoms.
 Following arbitration, the widow received $3,000,000.

 - December 2021, California: $750,000 Verdict: A 30-something man was T-boned at a Santa Monica intersection.
 The man suffered a C5-6 herniation.
 He underwent epidural steroid injections.
 The man now required a cervical disc replacement procedure.
 He alleged negligence against the at-fault driver.
 The man claimed he ran a red light and failed to yield the right-of-way.
 A Los Angeles County jury awarded $750,000.